Capsizing: Competition

 In competitive yacht racing, a capsized boat has certain special rights as it cannot maneuver.
 A boat is deemed capsized when the mast is touching the water; when it is fully inverted, it is said to have turned turtle or turtled.
 Good racers can often recover from a capsize with minimal loss of time.

 The capsize can result from extreme broaching, especially if the keel has insufficient leverage to tilt the vessel upright.

-Most Lifeboats, for example the RNLI's Severn-class are designed to be self-righting if capsized, but most other motorboats are not.
+Some rescue lifeboats, for example the RNLI's Severn class, are designed to be self-righting if capsized, but most other motorboats are not.